stephantul/nife/README.md

 ## Introduction

-Nearly Inference Free Embedding (NIFE) models.
-NIFE models are [static embedding](https://huggingface.co/blog/static-embeddings) models that are fully aligned with a much larger model.
+Nearly Inference Free Embedding (NIFE) models are [static embedding](https://huggingface.co/blog/static-embeddings) models that are fully aligned with a much larger model.
 Because static models are so small and fast, NIFE allows you to:

 1. Speed up query time immensely: 200x embed time speed-up on CPU.
 2. Get away with using a much smaller memory/compute footprint.
 Create embeddings in your DB service.